ale0xb/ale0xb.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: These are the visualization projects I have participated in the past.
+description: These are the research projects I have participated in.
 ---

 {% for project in site.projects %}